John Downer: Final years

-Character
+Character and views

 Alfred Deakin assessed Downer in the following terms: 'bull-headed, and rather thick-necked, ... with the dogged set of the mouth of a prize fighter' and 'smallish eyes'.
 Downer was regarded a first-rate barrister, and some of his speeches to juries were singled out by contemporaries as laudable examples of forensic art.
 He was equally successful in parliamentary debate; one of his colleagues called him the best debater in a house that contained Charles Kingston, Frederick Holder, John Cockburn, and John Jenkins.

 In politics Downer tended to be conservative without being obstinate.
 He described himself as a Tory, and partly on account of this he often found himself in a minority during his later years in parliament.
 Nevertheless, he consistently advocated the rights of married women to their own property, female suffrage, protection of local industries, and federation.